-Fran Slot is the Assistant Head for Inclusion and SENCo
+Fran Slot is the Deputy Head for Inclusion and SENCo

 Dee Coughlan is a Teaching and Learning Associate

 At Mandeville we want to make sure that all pupils are happy, secure and successful.
 Sometimes children or their families need extra help to make sure of this.
 The inclusion team organise and provide additional support for children, their parents and carers.

 Fran Slot works closely with class teachers to track your child’s progress in school and organise extra support if your child is falling behind.
 This support may be provided by adults in school or specialists from outside of school such as Speech and Language Therapists or Educational Psychologists.
 If you think your child may need additional support or if you are worried about your child’s progress please talk to the class teacher or Fran Slot.

 Our Learning Mentors work with children in and out of class who are having difficulties with behaviour, learning or need emotional support.
 They run groups to help children in areas such as managing emotions and developing their social skills; as well as providing one to one sessions for those children who need extra support to cope with challenges at school.

 Our Deputy Inclusion Manager, Natalie Richards, also monitors the children’s attendance at school and meets regularly with the Attendance Officer at the Learning Trust to discuss any concerns.

 Dee Coughlan, our Teaching and Learning Associate, leads academic intervention groups to support children who are struggling with particular areas of their learning such as reading or maths.